 Why only cook for one day when you can cook for several days or an entire week?
-If your family gets bored of eating the same meal multiple nights in a row, make two batches one to serve for dinner today and another to freeze for another day.
+If your family gets bored of eating the same meal multiple nights in a row, make two batches – one to serve for dinner today and another to freeze for a few weeks down the road.

 Skip the meat.

-Go meatless once a week or several times a month.
+Planning family meals on a budget could mean looking for certain foods to add to meals, but it could also mean eliminating some items too.
+Go meatless once a week or several times a month to cut your family’s grocery spending.
 You can make many delicious dishes from legumes, lentils, tofu and other sources of protein to give your family balanced meals.

 Check sales flyers.

 Look in your store circulars before making your meal plan.
 And plan your meals around items that may be on sale that week.
 If you find a great sale on chicken, turkey, produce, or other items – think about ways to include those in your family’s meals for the next week.